AbdulrahmanAlsayedSallam/Error-Detection-Correction-Website/README.md

 - Detects single-bit errors based on the sum of 1s in the data.

 ### 🛰️ Hamming Code
-- **Encode:** Enter 4-bit binary input to generate a 7-bit Hamming codeword.
+- **Encode:** Enter 4 or more bit binary input to generate a Hamming codeword.
 - **Decode:** Input a 7-bit Hamming codeword to detect and correct single-bit errors.

 ### 🧮 CRC (Cyclic Redundancy Check)